3zachm/recursive-reminders/README.md

 - `!reminder|r add [minutes (int)] [name (string)]` - Sends a ping to the user every given minute(s)
 - `!reminder|r list` - Shows list of all current reminders
 - `!reminder|r move [id]` - Moves the reminder to the current channel/DM (ID not needed if only one reminder)
-- `!reminder|r stop [id]` - Stops the reminder loop and any in-progress timer for the user (ID not needed if only one reminder)
+- `!reminder|r stop [id]` - Stops the reminder loop and any in-progress timer for the user (above also applies)
+- `!reminder|r stop all` - Stops all personal reminders
 - `!prefix [char/str]` - Changes prefix, works on per-guild basis
 - `!help` - Displays this in a cleaner format
 - `!owners` - Lists users in owners.json